Universidad Católica de Córdoba

 Please see the UCC homepage for the exact semester times.

-Please bear in mind when planning your studies that the academic calendar of Argentinian Universities differs considerably from German Universities.
-Dual degree students start their studies at the UCC in the summer semester in March.
+Please keep in mind when planning your studies that the academic calendar of Argentinian Universities differs considerably from German Universities.
+Double degree students start their studies at the UCC in the summer semester in March.
 It is not possible to start in the winter semester.
 You stay in Córdoba for one year.

 Please note: information regarding the courses will follow shortly.